exhuma/gouge/docs/index.rst

 Themes
 ======

-Currently I only use the :py:class:`~chisel.colourcli.Simple` theme.
+Currently I only use the :py:class:`~gouge.colourcli.Simple` theme.
 I may or may not add new themes to the project.
 I am open for pull-requests as long as they don't include hefty dependencies!

-As sort of a "demo", I also added :py:class:`~chisel.parseable.CSVLog` and :py:class:`~chisel.parseable.XMLLog`.
+As sort of a "demo", I also added :py:class:`~gouge.parseable.CSVLog` and :py:class:`~gouge.parseable.XMLLog`.

 Module Contents